zemiguel20/AirRaceGame/Documentation/Index.md

     }
 ```

-The GameManager has as attributes other objects and variables, which States and other Managers can get,
+The GameManager has as attributes other objects and variables, which States can get.
-so Managers in a way act as a *"source of truth"*.

 ##### State class <a name="StateClass"></a> <a href="#Index" style="font-size:13px">(index)</a>